ethsana/sana-docs/docs/working-with-ant/configuration.md

 *default* `""`

-Password used to decrypt Swarm identity keys.
+Password used to decrypt Sana identity keys.

 :::danger
 Passing passwords as command line arguments is insecure.
 Use a password file or environment variable in production environments.